benblank/user-scripts/libraries/gm-config-range-type.md

 The range type is exposed as a global named `GM_config_range_type`.
-It supports all standard field settings, plus a few of its own (see the [Settings](#settings) section below) and includes a text representation of the slider's current value (which can optionally be labeled).
+It supports all standard field settings, plus a few of its own (see the [Settings](#settings) section below) and includes a text representation of the slider's current value (which can optionally be labeled or formatted).

 ### Usage